AleksanderWK/LCI-Dashboard/backend/readme.md

 Install binaries from the following link: https://github.com/TadasBaltrusaitis/OpenFace/releases/download/OpenFace_2.2.0/OpenFace_2.2.0_win_x64.zip

-Move the contents of the unzipped file to a new folder called `openface2` under backend.
+Move the contents of the unzipped file (not including the folder the files are in) to a new folder called `bin` under backend/datastreams/openface/.

 ### 2. Download all the models